heltonx/RUSTPShell__sum/README.md

 in the file main.rs of the new project insert the content of the file main here

+in the file Cargo.toml add the content of the file here.

 add to the proj folder the invoker file

-change some fields in the invoker as the example in https://github.com/heltonx/CsharpPShell__PCinfoAPI
+change some fields in the invoker as the example in https://github.com/heltonx/CsharpPShell__PCinfoAPI .
+In resume add the name of the bin (example 659b464e1f5675401f18f255 ) as in the Bin folder, and the name of the api access, in the api key folder.

 Tested and compiled and runned in Windows 11